eloise-b/de-sar-sample-data/README.md

     * [Install the environment](https://pixi.sh/dev/python/tutorial/#installation-pixi-install)
     * [Activate the environment](https://pixi.sh/dev/workspace/environment/#activation)

-You can also choose to manually install the following required packages using your package manager of choice:
+You can also choose to manually install the following required packages using your preferred python package manager:
 * ipykernel
 * odc-stac
 * pystac-client